Ragnarson/ragnarson-blog/source/posts/2016-05-11-random-ionic-tips.html.md

 ### 8. Run gulp tasks on ionic serve

 You can hook up any gulp tasks to `ionic serve` command.
-Triggering `annotate` and `watch` command is a good way of making sure that you always have the latest version of the app running in the browser.
+Triggering `annotate` and `watch` commands is a good way of making sure that you always have the latest version of the app running in the browser.

 Edit the `ionic.project` file so it looks like this: